NrupM/lightning-gmaps4rails/README.md

   * Can be integrated with other JS libraries, such as jQuery, and works well with Rails controllers and views.

 > Each model instance is a point on the map.
-> Although you do use some javascript for the Google maps API its not nearly as much as without the gem - allowing you to start working with the map immediately and not having to take the time to implement basic functionality.

 ## Steps to get started